Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 x = pconstant True
 ```

 Similarly, `PAsData` constant terms can be built using `pconstantData`.
-If you want to build a `Term s (PAsData PBool)` from a Haskell boolean - you can use `pconstantData True`.
+If you want to build a `Term s (PAsData PBool)` from a Haskell boolean, you can use `pconstantData True`.

-> Jack: replace - with ,

 > Aside: If you've already read through [`PIsData`](./TYPECLASSES.md#pisdata) and [`PAsData`](./TYPES.md#pasdata), you might know that `pdata . pconstant` would achieve the same thing as `pconstantData`.
 But it won't actually be as efficient!
 See, `pconstantData` builds a constant directly - wheras `pdata` _potentially_ dispatches to a builtin function call.
 Also see: [Prefer statically building constants](./TRICKS.md#prefer-statically-building-constants-whenever-possible).